10 of the Best Tips for Your Mexico City Travel Guide [2025]

 - CDMX

 I’ve noticed that many folks still call Mexico City “DF” in Spanish.
-It definitely rolls off the tongue more than CDMX.
+It’s definitely easier to pronounce than CDMX.
 Besides, old habits die hard.
+This is great info to use, especially as you make your way through this Mexico City Travel Guide!

 Airports:

-Time Zone: Mexico City is on Central Standard Time (CST) / UTC/GMT -6 hours.
+Time Zone: Mexico City is on Central Standard Time (CST)/UTC/GMT for -6 hours.
 Mexico City does not observe daylight savings time

 Elevation: 2,240 meters / 7,349 feet